 - Your Bitbucket Server instance via HTTPS

-- Your Bitbucket Server instance via SSH, if your Bitbucket Server instance runs on Linux
+- Your Bitbucket Server instance via SFTP, if your Bitbucket Server instance runs on Linux.
+In general, if you can access the server via SSH, then you can also use SFTP.

 - Your Bitbucket Server instance via SMB, if your Bitbucket Server instance runs on Windows